 (B) information on the potential consequences, if any, of failure to follow the guidance.

-(3) The licensee shall maintain for inspection by the agency, a record in accordance with subsection (www) of this section of each patient released in accordance with paragraph (1) of this subsection.
+(3) The licensee shall maintain for inspection by the department , a record in accordance with subsection (xxx) of this section of each patient released in accordance with paragraph (1) of this subsection.
 The record shall include the following:

 (A) the basis for authorizing the release of an individual; and